-Hold organizational meeting with the board of directors
+Step 6: Hold an organizational meeting with the board of directors

 To finish setting up the entity, the directors listed in the Articles of Incorporation must hold their initial meeting.
 This is to adopt the corporate bylaws and appoint officers.
 Other topics such as banking, board meeting schedules, and how to keep records can also be discussed.

 Keeping detailed records is vital to maintaining tax-exempt status and nonprofit compliance.
 This means that your nonprofit should maintain official records, which include:

 - Annual reports

 The Montana state website has a full list of corporate records that you’re required to maintain.
 You can keep these documents as hard copies in a binder or digital files in the cloud, as long as they’re easily accessible.

 Employee Identification Number

 Your nonprofit corporation must apply for a federal Employer Identification Number (EIN) with the IRS.
 You need an EIN to open a corporate bank account, hire staff, and pay income taxes.
 You can use ZenBusiness’s EIN service to obtain one on your behalf, and make your burden a little lighter.

 Montana withholding tax account

 If your nonprofit is hiring staff and paying wages, you’re required to register for a state withholding tax account.
 This lets you deduct employee income tax from paychecks so your business can hold it in trust and pay it to the state.